PedroCristo/portfolio_project_5/TESTING.md

   working without issues.
 * The stripe payment system is working correctly and it is receiving the user's payment.
 * Products can be filtered by different categories and this process is working correctly.

+### Backend/Admin Panel
+* I have tested the Admin Panel repeatedly since the start of the project development.
+All the models are working without issues.
+  I have created, deleted, and updated data in all models without errors.
+The models have the behaviour expected for what they were built for.
+* Whenever a user submits a new review the Superuser has to approve it before it will be displayed on the website.
+This functionality is working without issues.